Managing Anxiety in Children

 Introduction: Understanding Childhood Anxiety

 Anxiety in children can look very different from adult anxiety.
-For English-speaking families juggling school, extracurriculars and work, a worried child may be mistaken for “shyness” or “picky behavior.”
-When you learn to recognize childhood anxiety symptoms and use targeted strategies, you give your child tools that can last a lifetime.
+For English-speaking families juggling school, extracurriculars, and work, a worried child may seem “shy” or “picky.”
+When you learn to spot childhood anxiety symptoms and use targeted strategies, you give your child tools for life.

 What childhood anxiety symptoms look like in everyday settings